BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 ### Bigram Model
 Recall that a bigram model is a specific type of n-gram, where n=2.
 It is also known as a bag of words model (or in our case, bag of characters!).
 In this case, it fixes the context, $k = 2$; in other words, given the previous two characters, predict the next character.

-We can visualize this as a 2D array where of size (vocabulary_size x vocabulary_size).
-The entries represent the counts of how frequently any pair of characters occurs, and then normalizing these counts into a probability distribution.
-This is easily achieved through the PyTorch ``nn.Embedding`` layer.
+We can visualize this as a 2D array where of size $size(vocabulary) \times size(vocabulary)$.
+The entries represent the counts of how frequently any pair of characters occurs, and then we can normalize these counts into a probability distribution.
+This is easily achieved through the PyTorch ``nn.Embedding`` module.

-We need to implement two functions for this model to be trained -- a "forward" method for the forward pass of training, and a "generate" method for generating text.
+We need to implement two functions for this model prior to training -- a "forward" method for the forward pass of training, and a "generate" method for generating text.

 The forward method is quite simple.
 We simply perform a lookup from our Embedding table (remember these are the counts of occurrences) and then compare the entry of the lookup table to the true value (what the next character actually is).
 We can use the cross-entropy loss funciton to calculate loss and let PyTorch handle the backpropagation step.